 This is kind of related to what we just discussed above.
 And if you consider yourself a “lifestyle blogger” or want to become one, this section is even more relevant to you.

-Well that kind of blogging, my friends, is on life support.
+Well, that kind of blogging is dead — or perhaps shall I say on life support.

 Because this content is entertainment content.